Audio Damage has launched the previously announced Quanta, a granular synthesizer instrument for Windows and Mac.

 - Fully Resizable Hi-Dpi/Retina GUI — Quanta’s vector-based GUI is resolution-agnostic, and displays the same on every system and resolution.
 Easily resize the UI (per instance) to match your visual needs, from postage stamp to poster-sized.

-Quanta is currently available for Windows and macOS (VST/VST3/AU/AAX) for the intro price of $79 USD until August 1st, 2018 (regular $99 USD).
-The iOS version is coming soon.
+Quanta is currently available for Windows and macOS (VST/VST3/AU/AAX) for $99 USD from Audio Damage and distributor Plugin Boutique.
+The iOS version is $9.99 USD at the App Store.

 A fully functional demo version is available for download.